novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-136.md

 "A medical room?
 And a fitness center?"

-As for the medical room, Guseong also has them in each of its subsidiaries.
+As for the medical room, Guseong also has them in each of its office branches.

-The fitness center, though under a different name, is provided as a sports center where various exercises from aerobic training to swimming are available.
+Furthermore, one of it's own subsidiary operated a sports center brand nationwide where various exercises from aerobic training to swimming are available, Guseong employee can come to any of them for free.

 Lee Hyun-woo, knowing this, continued.